gadgetgirlkim/gadgetgirlkim.github.io/index.md

 <br>
 <a href = "https://gadgetgirlkim.github.io/ThisTitleIsFalse/index.html" target = "_blank"> This Title is False </a> Made by Disruptive [REDACTED] Team in 2022-23
 <br>
-<a href = "https://play.unity.com/mg/other/webgl-builds-346641" target = "_blank"> Hypothermia Hike </a> Made by Ashton D in 2022-23
+<a href = "https://play.unity.com/mg/other/webgl-builds-346641" target = "_blank"> Hypothermia Hike </a> Made by Ashton D with art assets by Iris F in 2022-23
 <br>
 </p>